Online Workshop Facilitation Tools for your 2024 Toolkit

 Believe it or not, short meetings are inclusive meetings.

-People who are unnerved by meetings will be less inclined to speak if a meeting goes on for too long or overtime.
-Providing certainty as to what topics will be discussed and when is more likely to keep people engaged and comfortable in the meeting space.
+People who are unnerved by meetings will be less inclined to speak if a meeting goes on for too long or over time—providing certainty as to what topics will be discussed and when is more likely to keep people engaged and comfortable in the meeting space.

 In the case of introverts, activities or events that go overtime can lead to overstimulation (sometimes called an introvert hangover); an introvert’s reflex is to shut down in an attempt to reduce the stimuli.
 They may appear to go quiet, switch off, or even walk away.